Locations:

 What is tamarind?

-Tamarind fruit is a pod-like legume that comes from the tamarind tree (Tamarindus indica).
-On the outside is a hard shell that looks like an elongated peanut shell or a brown edamame (soybean) pod.
-But inside is a fleshy pulp with a texture similar to dates.
+Tamarind fruit is a pod-like legume from the tamarind tree (Tamarindus indica).
+Its hard shell looks like a long peanut shell or a brown edamame (soybean) pod, but inside is a fleshy pulp with a texture kind of like a date.

 “Tamarind is both sweet and tangy,” Peart says.
 “It’s sweeter or sourer depending on how ripe it is.
 The riper the fruit, the sweeter the taste.”

-Though tamarind trees are native to tropical areas of Africa, they now grow in other warm climates, too, including South Asia, Mexico and parts of Central America.
+Tamarind trees are native to tropical areas of Africa, but they now grow in other warm climates, too, including South Asia, Mexico and parts of Central America.

-Sound like too much work for you?
-If you want to use tamarind as an ingredient in cooking, you can also buy it in various forms, like:
+If that sounds like too much work and you want to use tamarind as an ingredient in cooking, you can also buy it in various forms like:

 • Paste.